SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 22 March, 2024
+### 📅 Saturday, 23 March, 2024
 ------
 ### Events
 ------
-- World Water Day: Although it's a global event, many communities across the USA participate in activities and campaigns to raise awareness about the importance of freshwater and advocating for sustainable management of freshwater resources on March 22nd.
+- **World Meteorological Day**: Although not exclusive to the USA, this day is observed globally on March 23rd by the World Meteorological Organization and the meteorological community to commemorate the establishment of the WMO in 1950.
+It often features events and activities to raise awareness of the importance of meteorology in everyday life.

-Please note that specific events can vary widely from year to year and from one place to another within the USA.
-For the most current and localized events happening on any given date, including March 22, it would be necessary to check local event calendars, news outlets, or community boards
+- **National Puppy Day**: Celebrated across the United States, National Puppy Day falls on March 23 and aims to promote the adoption of puppies from shelters and
 ### Positive Qoute
 ------
-"Every day is a fresh start; embrace it with a smile 😊, spread kindness like confetti 🎉, and believe in the magic of new beginnings ✨."
+"Chase your dreams with relentless passion and watch the magic unfold. 🌟💫 Never forget, the universe conspires in favor of the brave hearted. 💖✨"